lupo-src/devops-assignment-k8s-scaling-part2/README.md

 ip-172-20-63-134.eu-north-1.compute.internal   118m         5%     723Mi           83%
 ```

-#### Let's go one set further and try to request even more computation resources
+#### Let's go one step further and try to request even more computation resources
 #### To trigger resources more quickly I'm going to add more resources on pod level.
 ```yaml
 resources: